-For more information about fault codes the plant manual or contact your local Cummins Distributor.
+For more information about fault codes and their meanings, see the Fault Code Section of this manual or contact your local Cummins Distributor.

-Figure 4-18 Sample Fault Codes screen
+Figure 4-16 Sample Fault Codes screen

 4.3.2.7 RPM ADJUSTMENT screen

 NOTE: The RPM ADJUSTMENT screen is on electronic engines, only.
 This section is not applicable to mechanical engines.